aline-ca/IllocutionClassifier/README.md

 # IllocutionClassifier
-Multi-label classification for illocutionary acts via scikit-learn.
+Multi-label classification for selected German illocutionary acts via spaCy scikit-learn.
+Note that due to legal reasons, the training and testing data is not included.

 # Notes
 The makefile creates a virtual python environment (python version 3.5) via virtualenv that is independent on the globally installed python version(s).